Vienna honors victims of terror attack 1 year later | DW | 02.11.2021

 He went on to say that Vienna would "not be brought to its knees — not from cowardly terrorism, not from people who think that they can endanger our democratic values."

-The government has set up a compensation fund of €2.2 million ($2.55 million) for the victims of terrorism

-The social democrat mayor met with over 20 relatives of the victims before his speech.
+The Social Democrat mayor met with more than 20 relatives of the victims before his speech.

 A memorial event was set to take place in St Rupert's Church later in the day.
 President Alexander Van der Bellen and Chancellor Alexander Schallenberg both planned to attend the service.